Iretha/design-patterns/README.md

 ### Summary
 Structural Design Patterns have to deal with the relations between components and objects.
-They simplify the structure by identifying the relationships They ease the design by identifying a simple way to realize relationships among entities.
+They simplify the structure by identifying the relationships and ease the design by identifying a simple way to realize relationships among entities.

 ### Consider applying structural patterns when:
 - Need to adapt incompatible interfaces (Adapter)